thevisad/DayZ-Private-master/README.md

 Character data can become desynchronized if the player was connected within several minutes of server shutdown.
 We strongly recommend that you wait 5 minutes after all players have disconnected before shutting down a public server.

-All vehicles and tents must be saved using the "Save <Object>" scroll menu item, especially if preparing for a server shutdown.

 Any bug present in the official client or server will probably also exist in this solution.
-This includes:
+Please do **not** report these as issues on GitHub.
+Some of the official bugs:
  - Texture issues / graphical corruption / artifacts
  - Loss of backpack on model change (due to bandit morphing) or on respawn
  - Spawning in debug plains or in the ocean